 Pulling Together Final Thoughts on Corporate Governance and Sustainability

-Governance experts agree on many things, but they haven’t been able to come up with a distinct way to measure good corporate governance, so the topic continues to be a grand subject for debate.
+Governance experts agree on many things, but they have historically struggled to develop a distinct way to measure good corporate governance, so the topic continues to be a lively subject for debate.

 Although ESG disclosures are becoming increasingly commonplace, and there are now frameworks for corporate governance monitoring and measurement, many companies still have work to structure their reporting on governance, CSR and ESG.

 Good corporate governance is essentially built on three precedents — economic progress, social development and environmental improvements.

 Good governance ultimately fosters sustainability, creates sustainable values and helps companies achieve these values.
 Companies also realize long-term benefits, including reducing risks, attracting new investors and shareholders, and increasing the company’s equity.

 As the quest for corporate sustainability continues to improve and enhance the principles of good corporate governance, companies will feel pressured to support their efforts with transparency and public disclosure.
 Transparency efforts will provide information to the general public on the relationship between corporate governance and improved sustainability.
 The better-informed stakeholders are about the connection between corporate governance and sustainability, the more apparent the relationship will become over time.

 The marketplace has seen a flurry of change during the recent tumultuous financial times.
 The relationship between corporate governance and corporate social responsibility (CSR) is just one part of the evolution of corporate businesses.